lanye74/lumberjack/README.md

 - log editor
 - host supabase instance locally?
 	- is this necessary?

-## stlp
-stuff that's not important for getting the app off of the ground, but ideal for an stlp project

-- [ ] admin panel to view/export statistics
+- admin panel to view/export statistics

 ## other ideas related to gamification